Baston (weapon)

 Rattan and bahi bastons and bangkaws being sold in Quiapo, Manila.

-The baston (Spanish and Filipino for "cane") is one of the primary weapons of Arnis and Filipino martial arts.
+The baston or "kali sticks" (Spanish and Filipino for "cane") are one of the primary weapons of Arnis and Filipino martial arts.
 It is also known as yantok, olisi, palo, pamalo, garrote, caña, cane, arnis stick, eskrima stick or simply, stick.

 History

 The usage of bastons for historical fencing (esgrima in Spanish) has been recorded at least as far back as 400 years ago.
 In Fr.
 Pedro de San Buenaventura's "Vocabulario de la Lengua Tagala" published in 1613 in Pila, Laguna, it states: